A generalization of Schur-Weyl duality with applications in quantum estimation

 \section{Introduction}

-Schur-Weyl duality is a duality between two subgroups of the general linear group on $(\mathbb{C}^d)^{\otimes n}$: the collective action of the unitary group $\text{U}(d)$, and the canonical representation of the group $\mathcal{S}_n$ of permutations of the $n$ systems.
+Schur-Weyl duality is a duality between two subgroups of the general linear group on $(\mathbb{C}^d)^{\otimes n}$: the \emph{collective action} of the unitary group $\text{U}(d)$, and the \emph{canonical representation} of the group $\mathcal{S}_n$ of permutations of the $n$ systems (See section \ref{Chapt-per-II} for precise definitions and the statement of the duality).
 It asserts that there is a one-to-one map between the irreducible representations of the two groups, and that their product is multiplicity-free.
 Alternatively, one can characterize the duality as the fact that the complex algebra spanned by one of these groups is the commutant of the one spanned by the other.
 The generalization we derive here is also between two subgroups of the general linear group on $(\mathbb{C}^d)^{\otimes n}$.
-One is the collective action of a subgroup $G$ of $\text{U}(d)$ that has a particular property, namely, that it is equal to the centralizer of its centralizer in $\text{U}(d)$.
+One is the collective action of a subgroup $G$ of $\text{U}(d)$, where $G$ has a particular property, namely, that it is equal to the centralizer of its centralizer in $\text{U}(d)$.
 We call such a group a \emph{gauge} group (for reasons that will be explained shortly).
 The other is the group closure of the local action of $G'$ (the centralizer of $G$) and the canonical representation of the permutation group $\mathcal{S}_n$.
 Schur-Weyl duality is included as the special case where $G=\text{U}(d)$.

 Just as Schur-Weyl duality has many applications to quantum information theory and quantum algorithms (see \cite{Goodman-Wallach} and \cite{Aram} for a review), so too does this generalization.
 This article will explore some of these applications.